WORLD DAY OF DEMOCRACY —

 Malaa-ikah (Angels) and their Rabb – Rabbul ‘Aalameen – will be there, in such a conference.
 What more can you ask for?

-Because it was a battle between Right and Wrong and between Truth and Falsehood and between Oppression and Tyranny on the one hand and Freedom and Justice on the other hand.
+Because it was, as I said above, a battle between Right and Wrong and between Truth and Falsehood – and between Oppression and Tyranny on the one hand and Freedom and Justice on the other hand.

-So, set aside Saturday, May 19, 2012 for this great big conference of yours in the service of Democracy and Freedom for the world.
+So, set aside Saturday, May 18, 2013 this great big conference of yours in the service of Democracy and Freedom for the world.